 - Shape your dough into a round or oval loaf and gently place in the middle of the crock pot.

 - Let it rest for 20-30 minutes (unless you’re kind of in a rush), then slash it twice with a sharp knife.

 - Put the lid on the crock pot and turn it on high.
 The amount of dough in this recipe took about 2 hours to bake through, but a smaller loaf would bake in around an hour.
 You can tell it’s done when the top of the dough responds only slightly to gentle pressure.
 It shouldn’t feel mushy, but firm to the touch.

 - When the bread is finished baking, turn the crock pot off, and remove the crock from the pot.

 - Allow it to cool for 5-10 minutes, then release the bread to cool completely on a wire rack.

 Anne is the wife to a wonderful, caring husband and mommy to two wildly-tender little boys.
 She loves all things Jesus, music, natural, nutritional and chocolate.
 And coffee.
 She loves coffee.
-She was born smack dab in the middle of 11 children and loves being able to stand out amongst the big crowd with her corner of the blogosphere, Quick and Easy, Cheap and Healthy (soon to be Authentic Simplicity), where she blogs about how to make healthy food without losing money, time, energy… or your sanity.
+She was born smack dab in the middle of 11 children and loves being able to stand out amongst the big crowd with her corner of the blogosphere, Authentic Simplicity, where she blogs about how to make healthy food without losing money, time, energy… or your sanity.
 You can also follow her on Facebook, Twitter, and Pinterest, where she posts the latest fun thing that catches her eye.